You want smart political talk without the meltdowns?

 And we need to make sure that we're vigilant to protect each one of those families against people that want to do away with us.

-So as we look at this, and you know, and uh I think the challenge that the challenge that guys have, you know, I mean, and I am a creature of DC now, I admit it, is explaining to the voters, explaining to the listening audience how these policy decisions are made.
+So as we look at this, you know, and I think the challenge that guys have, and I am a creature of DC now, I admit it, is explaining to the voters, explaining to the listening audience how these policy decisions are made.

-We hear that, you know, interests of governments like Saudi Arabia, Qatar, and their economic influence that they have.
+We hear that interests of governments like Saudi Arabia, Qatar, and their economic influence that they have, Trumps are, you know, are survivors from the 9-11 attack.

 And we need to understand, you know, are we making the decisions, like Ronald Reagan would say, are we making the decisions under a moral framework that is just and right under the American political philosophy?